alf45tar/ix4-300d/README.md

 systemctl restart fancontrol.service
 ```

 To avoid `fancontrol` use ADT7475 directly.
 The ADT7475 has two modes of operation: manual and automatic.
 When the system boots up, the controller is in manual mode and the fan runs at a predefined speed.
-There is only one fan in the ix400-300d and it is controlled via the `pwm1*` `/sys` file system.
+There is only one fan in the ix400-300d and it is controlled via `/sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1/`.
 In manual mode, the file `pwm1` controls the speed of the fan.
-These files are found in the following directory:

-`/sys/class/i2c-adapter/i2c-0/0-002e/hwmon/hwmon1`

 For example to switch in manaul mode